Listen to an audio file of this tool.

 Step 2.
 Teach New Skills By Interactive Modeling

-As parents, it’s easy to forget that teens are still learning how to be in healthy relationships and that includes learning how to listen effectively.
+Teens are learning how to engage in healthy relationships through your loving interactions, which include learning how to listen effectively.
 Skill building takes intentional practice.
-Learning about developmental milestones can help a parent better understand what their teen is going through.
-Here are some examples:
+Learning about developmental milestones can help you better understand what your child is working hard to learn.

 - Fifteen-year-olds may feel sensitive to criticism and be preoccupied with peer interactions.
 Because of this, they may come to you for support and a listening ear but may also be conflicted as they attempt to assert their independence.